 Secondary Page

 A secondary page, like the one you're on right now, makes up most pages on our websites.
 They typically consist of copy in the center of the screen, with sub-navigation to the left and related content to the right.
-Additionally, you can add attached content to these pages, like accordions or forms.
+Additionally, you can add Accordions & Forms to these pages.
 Rows can also be added at the very bottom of these pages, and function like the row types available for a Landing Page.

 Editing